A Process of Elimination.

 - The file allocation tables.
 This will cause the “fragmentation problem” as discussed in the chapter “Logical reconstruction with GetDataBack for FAT”.

-In NTFS, formatting a volume creates a new MFT.
+formatting a volume creates a new MFT.
 However, this affects only the first 25 or so entries.
 It usually does not touch the MFT entries of previous user files.
 That means you can expect a “good” data recovery.
 Almost all files should be correctly retrieved.
 Your results will be even better when you formatted a drive that was previously FAT- formatted with NTFS or vice versa.
-In this case the original FAT or MFT will probably not be damaged because these structures are located at different areas on the drive.
+In this case, the original FAT or MFT will probably not be damaged because these structures are located in different areas on the drive.